Ethics

-The Ethics Department strives to encourage children to show an interest in diversity and the rituals and beliefs about the world in which we live.
+The Religious Education Department strives to encourage children to show an interest in diversity and the rituals and beliefs about the world in which we live.
 We want to engage and excite students about the main world religions, morality and philosophical thinking.
-We believe that the study of Ethics is important to developing young people to think critically, act ethically and understand people’s differences through having an open mind and tolerance.
+We believe that the study of Religious Education is important to developing young people to think critically, act ethically and understand people’s differences through having an open mind and tolerance.
 Through this understanding of the world around us, our students will be better equipped to shape their choices for the future.
-The skills learned in Ethics will allow them to debate, discuss, evaluate and critically analyse.
+The skills learned in Religious Education will allow them to debate, discuss, evaluate and critically analyse.
 These skills will give young people a voice to be heard.

-We aim to create the very best ethically aware community.
+We aim to create the absolute best ethically aware community.
 We challenge students to think, act and speak like experts.
-We do this by quality first teaching which ensures students understand geographical principles and can apply them in a variety of familiar and unfamiliar contexts form around the world.

-The Ethics curriculum at The Heys School is designed to engage, inspire, challenge and encourage pupils, equipping them with the knowledge and skills to answer challenging thought-provoking questions.
-Ethics asks deep and often searching questions about pertinent contemporary moral issues, delving deeper into their own views and beliefs by other faiths.
+The Religious Education curriculum at The Heys School is designed to engage, inspire, challenge and encourage pupils, equipping them with the knowledge and skills to answer challenging thought-provoking questions.
+Religious Education asks deep and often searching questions about pertinent contemporary moral issues, delving deeper into their own views and beliefs by other faiths.
 The curriculum provides opportunities for collaborative working as well as independent learning.
-The Ethics curriculum will help to develop responsibility and respect for all aspects of diversity, whether it be social, cultural and religious, and prepare pupils well for life in modern Britain.
+The religious Education curriculum will help to develop responsibility and respect for all aspects of diversity, whether it be social, cultural and religious, and prepare pupils well for life in modern Britain.

 In Key stage 3 assessments are completed every half term to track and monitor the progress of students.
 Feedback is given to students about what they have done well and how they can improve.

-In years 7 and 8, students are taught in mixed ability classes, they receive one hour per week.
+In KS3 students are taught in mixed ability classes They receive one hour per week.

 At Key Stage 4 students opt to study Religious Studies.
 Religious studies students follow Eduqas exam specification component A. They will be awarded a grade 1-9 following their GCSE examinations in the summer of Year 11.

-The Paper 1(50%) is examining ethical issues in the modern world looking at 4 topics;
+Paper 1(50%) examines ethical issues in the modern world looking at 4 topics;

 • End of Life